MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 Based on the risk score, from -1 through 99, the interactive chart shows the fraud impact on your revenue.
 The following categories are used: **Approved transations**, **Confirmed fraud** (which combines both chargebacks and refunds), and **Rejected transactions**.
 Hover over any point to see a detailed representation of the values.

 To the right, in **Risk impact**, you can see the key metrics that are associated with the chart.
+Use its risk score slider to set your threshold.

 | Metric | Definition |
 |---|---|